Comerica (NYSE:CMA) Upgraded to “Outperform” by Wolfe Research

-Comerica (NYSE:CMA) was upgraded by research analysts at Wolfe Research from an “underperform” rating to an “outperform” rating in a research report issued to clients and investors on Tuesday, The Fly reports.
-The brokerage currently has a $101.00 price objective on the financial services provider’s stock, up from their prior price objective of $80.00.
-Wolfe Research’s price objective suggests a potential upside of 21.73% from the stock’s previous close.
+Comerica (NYSE:CMA) was upgraded by investment analysts at Wolfe Research from an “underperform” rating to an “outperform” rating in a research note issued to investors on Tuesday, The Fly reports.
+The firm presently has a $101.00 price objective on the financial services provider’s stock, up from their prior price objective of $80.00.
+Wolfe Research’s target price would suggest a potential upside of 21.73% from the stock’s current price.

-Other research analysts have also issued research reports about the company.
+Other equities research analysts have also issued research reports about the company.
+Keefe, Bruyette & Woods raised Comerica from a “market perform” rating to an “outperform” rating and set a $90.00 target price on the stock in a research note on Tuesday, September 7th.
+Citigroup increased their price target on Comerica from $86.00 to $93.00 and gave the stock a “buy” rating in a research note on Friday.
+Raymond James increased their price target on Comerica from $80.00 to $82.00 and gave the stock an “outperform” rating in a research note on Thursday, July 8th.
 Stephens reduced their price target on Comerica from $82.00 to $80.00 and set an “overweight” rating on the stock in a research note on Friday, August 6th.
-Raymond James increased their price target on Comerica from $80.00 to $82.00 and gave the stock an “outperform” rating in a research note on Thursday, July 8th.
-Citigroup increased their price target on Comerica from $86.00 to $93.00 and gave the stock a “buy” rating in a research note on Friday.
-Keefe, Bruyette & Woods raised Comerica from a “market perform” rating to an “outperform” rating and set a $90.00 price target on the stock in a research note on Tuesday, September 7th.
-Finally, B. Riley reduced their price target on Comerica from $72.00 to $68.00 and set a “neutral” rating on the stock in a research note on Thursday, July 22nd.
+Finally, Odeon Capital Group lowered Comerica from a “buy” rating to a “hold” rating in a research note on Monday, July 19th.
 Three equities research analysts have rated the stock with a sell rating, six have assigned a hold rating and ten have given a buy rating to the company’s stock.
 According to MarketBeat.com, Comerica currently has an average rating of “Hold” and an average target price of $78.11.

 CMA stock opened at $82.97 on Tuesday.
 Comerica has a 1 year low of $39.92 and a 1 year high of $84.27.
 The company has a debt-to-equity ratio of 0.38, a quick ratio of 0.93 and a current ratio of 0.93.
 The stock’s 50 day moving average price is $73.38 and its 200 day moving average price is $72.86.
 The firm has a market cap of $11.11 billion, a P/E ratio of 10.80, a PEG ratio of 0.34 and a beta of 1.59.